 - Leather makes them sturdier than most boots

-- Stiff and a bit unforgiving to start with, must be worn-in
+- Stiff and a bit unforgiving before they’re properly broken in

 - Not very breathable compared to other boots on this list